wendux/fly/README.md

 })
 ```

 **Note**: the return value of `await` method must be a Promise object, and it will be returned by interceptor.
-It is worth mentioning that the current fly instance will be locked when executing an async task in an interceptor, and you can also make an async task in the **response** interceptor.
+Note that the current fly instance will be locked by default  when executing an async task in an interceptor, and you can also make an async task in the **response** interceptor.
 More information about interceptors and examples refer to [flyio interceptor](https://wendux.github.io/dist/#/doc/flyio/interceptor).

 ## Error handling